-Even the best podcast doesn’t get an enormous following for one day.
-And it definitely doesn’t get a big audience at any time without lots of promotion.
-If you’ve never boosted a podcast before, you might not aware of what to do.
-That’s where our blog may help.
-I’ve put together this podcast marketing guide to give new podcasters a great starting point and marketing experts to update the tactics on podcast marketing.
+Even the best podcasts don’t gain an enormous following in one day.
+And they definitely don’t attract a big audience without lots of promotion.
+If you’ve never promoted a podcast before, you might not be aware of what to do.
+That’s where our blog can help.
+We’ve put together this podcast marketing guide to give new podcasters a great starting point and marketing experts updated tactics on podcast marketing.

-Before we begin our guide to podcast marketing, let’s get over the advantages of launching podcasts, and why you’re doing well if you’re looking to start a podcast or grow one.
-Before we start into how to promote your company with a podcast, let’s read first about the potential benefits
+Before we dive into our guide on podcast marketing, let’s first discuss the advantages of launching a podcast and why you’ll do well if you’re looking to start or grow one.
+Let’s learn about the potential benefits of podcasting before we discuss how to promote your company with a podcast.

 Why Do You Need a Podcast?